evTransFER: A Transfer Learning Framework for Event-based Facial Expression Recognition: Experimental Setup

 \section{Experimental Setup}

-The present section outlines the experimental setup for the training and evaluation of the proposed framework including \begin{inparaenum}[a)] \item the used e-CK+ dataset, \item the training parameters of the encoder learning, and \item the training parameters of the evaluated state-of-the-art methods. \end{inparaenum}
+The current section details the experimental setup for training and evaluating the proposed framework, encompassing \begin{inparaenum}[a)] \item the two datasets utilized, \item the training parameters for encoder learning, and \item the training parameters for the evaluated state-of-the-art methods. \end{inparaenum} In Section~\ref{sec:results}, we compare our approach with state-of-the-art methods and conduct an ablation study on it.
+Section~\ref{sec:discussion} discusses the results obtained.